LiamOsler/Nova-Scotia-Mapping-and-GIS/README.md

 # Nova Scotia Open GIS Data
-A repository with links/information to publicly available GIS data in Nova Scotia
+A repository with links/information to publicly available GIS data in Nova Scotia.
+Pull requests and comments welcome.
+Please report any dead links as issues.

-## Table Of Contents:
+## Table of Contents:
 - [Categories](#Categories)
 - [Sources](#Sources)
 - [Portals](#Data-Portals)